 What You Can Do about High Blood Pressure

 The first thing you can do is visit your doctor for routine checkups.
+Chronic hypertension increases the risk for cardiovascular disease and other serious health issues.
 Even though high blood pressure rarely shows symptoms, the abnormal force of blood through the arteries, over time, can cause damage to your organs, including your heart, blood vessels and kidneys.
-Thus, chronic hypertension increases the risk for cardiovascular disease and other serious health issues.

-Know your blood pressure and have it monitored.
-Regular physicals will determine if your blood pressure is within the healthy limits.
+Blood pressure is typically checked each time you visit the doctor’s office.
 A blood pressure of less than 120 over 80 is considered healthy.
 The top number, known as systolic pressure, often gets more attention when discussing the severity of high blood pressure.
 However, it's important to keep both numbers in the healthy range.
-If necessary, your doctor will discuss treatment options and supportive health care.
+If necessary, your doctor will discuss treatment options.
 Meanwhile, a registered dietitian nutritionist can provide you with guidance on a healthy lifestyle to help lower your blood pressure.

 Healthy Lifestyle Choices to Reduce Risk of Hypertension

-Focusing on lifestyle changes can help reduce your risk of hypertension.
-Getting regular physical activity, limiting alcohol intake, avoiding tobacco and focusing on a healthful eating style are all ways to help reduce risk.
+Getting regular physical activity, limiting alcohol consumption, avoiding tobacco and focusing on a healthful eating style are all ways to help reduce your risk of developing hypertension.

 Find a Nutrition Expert